-\item The proposed model, using a VQ generator and a multi-scale discriminator, is able to effectively capture the temporal correlations and rhythm for the musical sequence to generate complex music.
+\item Specifically, the proposed model, using a VQ generator and a multi-scale discriminator, is able to effectively capture the temporal correlations and rhythm for the musical sequence to generate complex music.

-\item To assess our model, we introduce a comprehensive \textit{evaluation protocol} for music conditionally generated from videos, and demonstrate how the proposed \emph{D2M-GAN} generates more complex and plausibly corresponding music compared to existing approaches.
+\item To assess our model we introduce a comprehensive \textit{evaluation protocol} for conditionally generated music and demonstrate how the proposed \emph{D2M-GAN} is able to generate more complex and plausible accompanying music compared to existing approaches.

-\item Last but not least, we create a novel real-world dataset with dance videos captured \textit{in the wild} -- and use it to establish a new, more challenging setup for conditioned music generation, which further demonstrates the superiority of our framework.
+\item Last but not least, we create a novel real-world dataset with dance videos captured \textit{in the wild} -- and use it to establish a new more challenging setup for conditioned music generation, which further demonstrates the superiority of our framework.

 \end{itemize}